aka7/cis-rhel-ansible-audit/README.md

 update vars/main.yml to suit your organisation settings, such as ntp server, mailconfig, syslog_dest.
 Update if conditions where ansible_domain check is used, i.e  syslog_dest, puppet_server replace the domain with your domain names per environment.

 The shells scripts in files/bin are taken from cis report.
 These checks are disbaled by default, some find commands can take a while to run.
 This is entirely upto you if like to to enable it.

 To enable these checks, set vars `verify_find` and `run_shell_scripts` to  yes, in vars/mail.yml

 ```
 verify_find: no
 run_shell_scripts: no
 ```

+section10 is added to allow any company specific controls, which are not requirement of CIS, such as checking for puppet.

 ### WARN
 Check the scripts in files/bin and enable scripts, these checks are disabled by default, just so you can review them before running.